yolu1055/online-sLDA/README.md

 Only the model itself.
 Omit the input, output, and main function.

-Part of code is adapted from Matthew Hoffman's online LDA code.
+Part of code is adapted from [Matthew Hoffman's online lda code](https://github.com/blei-lab/onlineldavb).

 ## References